gustavooferreira/bfutils/README.md

 The `horserace` package provides helper functions that facilitate operations specifically with the horse racing markets.

 - Get race classification and distance from betfair market name
-- Get race track name and classification from betfair abbreviations and vice-versa.
+- Get race track name and classification from betfair abbreviations and vice-versa

 See it in action: